5 Reasons Why Visitors Insurance Claims are Denied

 Common misconceptions with travel insurance leads people to think that the policy they buy will cover everything.
 This is simply not true.
 Before you buy a policy and especially after you buy a policy, you need to look at the fine print to understand what is and is not covered under the policy.
 This includes restrictions, maximums, and things not covered.
 When filing a travel insurance claim, make sure you understand your policy and how payments and reimbursements will work.
 You don’t want to find yourself sick on a trip and having to foot a large bill.
 It is important to understand what is covered and what is not.
 Here are some reasons why claims are denied & how to file claims properly.

-1. The Benefits are Not Covered Under the Policy – Eg. Pre-Existing Medical Conditions
+1. The Benefits are Not Available Under the Policy – E.g. Pre-Existing Medical Conditions

 2. Missing Proper Documentation

 When you file a claim, you need to be able to show proof of your policy and proof of the medical treatments received.
 Always have your insurance card/policy number available to show proof of coverage.
 If you have to pay any money up front, keep your receipts.
 When a claim is filed, read over all of your claim documents and forms to make sure your information is correct.
 Either in the mail or online you will receive an Explanation of Benefits for every procedure you have.
 Double check that the information is correct on there as well.
 Because an EOB is not proof of payment, it’s easier to correct information at this stage.
 If anything is missing or incorrect, you run the risk of having your claim denied.

 Travel insurance policies have deadlines.
 Read your policy documents to see how long you have to submit a claim.
 If the date you send a claim is past the deadline, even if you had the service in a timely manner, you could be denied.
 Most insurance carriers make it easy for you to submit claims wherever you are.
 Don’t wait until you get home and run the risk of losing documentation or time.
 File as quickly as you can.